nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The group name is empty.
+The group name is empty or invalid.

     * 1a1. tApp displays an error message stating that the group name is invalid and to follow the correct format

-  Use case ends.

-* 1b.
-The group name is invalid.

-    * 1b1. tApp displays an error message stating that the group name is invalid and to follow the correct format

   Use case ends.